babyfish-ct/jimmer/doc/docs/_shared/feedback/nan-mu.md

     private Gender gender;
 }
 ```
 Then there is another requirement: Query all `User` lists, and sort by creation time.
-For security reasons, the `password` attribute should not be exposed to the front end.
+For security reasons, the `password` property should not be exposed to the front end.
 So you need to create another `UserVo2` as follows:
 ```java
 @Data
 public class UserVo2 {